 the teacher to record a comment about the effectiveness of the

-went so fast.
-If there is time it might be suitable to present a
+If there is time it might be suitable to present a small and first

-problem Jo Boaler talks about and is accessible to any team of
+Boaler talks about and is accessible to any team of three students

-three students at any age or stage.
-They answer this in any way
+at any age or stage.
+They answer this in any way they choose and

-they choose and record an answer or progress and if time a team
+record an answer or progress and if time a team could be selected

-could be selected to present their answer.
-There are many ways to
+to present their answer.
+There are many ways to solve this problem

-solve this problem and there ways to raise the ceiling and lower
+and there are ways to raise the ceiling and lower the floor.

-the floor.
-Whatever happens and whatever problem it is more
+Whatever happens and whatever problem it is more important they

 The final action is to record a comment about "Our learning